 Step 2: Place the lace front wig around the hairline, making sure that it lands behind the ears.
 You can use the Velcro straps it comes with to secure it around your head.

 Step 3: Now, place the unit on top of the wig grip beginning with the front of your head.
 It is important to make sure that the edge of the wig matches up with the edge of the wig grip.

 Step 4: Pull your hair into the desired location so that the wig is comfortable before clipping the hair on either side of your face.

 Step 5: Cut away the excess lace at the front of the wig and remove the clips.
 Style the baby hairs as desired.

 How to Install a Lace Front Wig with Glue

 You can also very easily install a front lace wig with glue.
 To do that, however, securing your hair using a stocking cap and clips is important, just as you would if using a wig grip.
 Once again, it is very important to use hairspray or styling gel to secure the edges.

 Once your natural hair is as secure as it can be, follow these simple steps to install a lace front wig with glue:

-Step 1: Begin by applying rubbing alcohol along thee hairline.
+Step 1: Begin by applying rubbing alcohol along the hairline.
 This is to remove any oils or makeup that may interfere with the function of the glue.
 If your skin is sensitive or you don’t want to use rubbing alcohol, there are plenty of alternative products on the market that you can use.

-Step 2: Now place your wig on your head and adjust it fit how you want it to be secured.
+Step 2: Now place your wig on your head and adjust it to fit how you want it to be secured.
 You can also use eyeliner to mark the points on your head that mimic the hairline.